-If you change the location of the JDK or JRE after installation, make the corresponding change in the following two startup files:
+If you change the location of the JDK or JRE after installation, or install a new version that you want the SESM applications to use, you must edit the value of JDK_HOME variable in the start scripts.
+Make the change in the following two startup files:

-- Generic startup script-This common script is executed by the startup scripts for the SESM portal applications and CDAT.
-It can also be used by the startup scripts for customized SESM portal applications. - RDP startup script
+- Generic start script-This common script is executed by the startup scripts for the SESM portal applications and CDAT.
+It can also be used by the startup scripts for customized SESM portal applications. - RDP startup script-The RDP startup script does not call the generic start script.

-Table 1-3 shows the path names of the startup scripts that you must change.
+Table 1-4 shows the path names of the startup scripts that you must change.

-Table 1-3 Startup Script Names
+Table 1-4 Startup Script Names